William Radde: Learning the American market

 In 1837, Radde used public listings of German American newspaper agents' names and addresses to send selections of his books "on approval" to newspaper agents all around the United States—postage due.
 The New-Yorker Staats Zeitung printed a complaint against Radde's "aristocratic insolence," noting that their agents would return unopened any future unpaid shipments.
 One of the books he was importing and distributing at the time was a manual on sex hygiene by A. F. Krause.
 The publicity probably did Radde more good than harm.

 By 1841, Radde had adjusted his business to market demands.
 Museum der Deutschen Klassiker (Museum of German Classics) became a bound book printed by Heinrich Ludwig, published by Radde, and widely distributed.
 Two of Radde's other early publications for the German American market also exist: Die Glocke (The Bell) by Friedrich Schiller, and Die Räuber: Abeneuer zweier Frende auf einem Schlosse in Böhmen (The robbers: adventures of two friends at a castle in Bohemia) by E. T. A. Hoffmann.

-None of Wesselhoeft's other agents would attempt to make a living selling only books and newspapers; in America, most books and newspapers were sold as any other commodity in general stores offering hardware, toys, stationary, groceries, notions, and feed.
+None of Wesselhoeft's other agents would attempt to make a living selling only books and newspapers; in America, most books and newspapers were sold as any other commodity in general stores offering hardware, toys, stationery, groceries, notions, and feed.
 In Germany and France, Radde had worked on academic books for wealthy customers and universities.
 In America he learned to sell inexpensive popular books through colporteurs, through local stores, and directly to primary and secondary schools (textbooks), though his English language advertising emphasized imported books and his own publications.
 Wesselhoeft was heavily influenced by Heinrich Zschokke to print cheap American progressive textbooks for German-American schools; in 1839 he published a German textbook for primary students, modified for American students.
 In 1837 Heinrich Ludwig in New York city published a German primer; he would later publish other inexpensive school books.
 Radde and Ludwig worked together as publisher and printer over the years, but few of their cheap pamphlets have survived.
 In English language newspapers and periodicals, Radde advertised his more expensive books.